Am I Eligible for Unemployment Insurance? Well, It Depends...

 What Information Do I Need to Apply for Unemployment Insurance?

-While requirements vary state-to-state, most will require you to bring:
+While requirements vary state-to-state, most will require you to have:

 ID (driver’s license, motor vehicle ID card, alien registration card)